Vasiok11/AA-Tournament/readme.md

-# The Apex Predator Strategy
+# The womp womp Strategy

 ## Overview
 The "womp_womp" strategy is designed to maximize points through strategic defection against unpredictable opponents, with occasional cooperation only when mathematically advantageous.